sojamo/animatedgif/readme.md

 ```

-### Setter and Getter
+### <a name"setget"></a>Setter and Getter
-Use the following setter and getter function to customize the seetings of a gif recording.
+Use the following setter and getter functions to customize the seetings of a gif recording session.

 #### Duration
 Set the duration of a recording session in milliseconds.
 When `gif.record()` is called, the length of the recording will correspond to the duration set with `gif.setDuration(int)`